-Last year we were contacted by the Head Gardener at Overbecks, a National Trust garden near Kingsbridge, South Devon, asking if we would like to take part in their forthcoming (2020) themed gardens on the Japanese way of growing.
+In 2019 we were contacted by the Head Gardener at Overbecks, a National Trust garden near Kingsbridge, South Devon, asking if we would like to take part in their forthcoming (2020) themed gardens on the Japanese way of growing.
 Of course we would!
 Happily Peter lives locally to them and he arranged a series of displays over a weekend or so.
 Here are two of the displays for April and May that he planned to do, but as you know C-19 took over and spoilt it.
 April’s was the superb bridging pot containing his raft hawthorn.
 May’s display was a collection of some bonsai pots by British potters.
 The June display would have been the accents, lovely to see.

 Meanwhile Jim our Chairman has been pruning and caring for his trees and sent pics of three that we will never see at the club because they are too big to get in a car and too heavy to lift!